 But what if the stress response never shuts off?
 What if we are under chronic, perpetual stress over time?
 Great question, and this is the key problem: The thyroid—your “engine”—is chronically slowed, and you develop symptoms problematic enough that you go to the doctor.

-The underlying cause of the problem, the Adrenal Fatigue, is poorly understood, unrecognized, and certainly underappreciated.
+Adrenal Fatigue is poorly understood, sometimes unrecognized, and certainly underappreciated.
 This leads well-meaning doctors to discover and then treat the thyroid disorder only.
 Patients may feel temporarily better, but it makes things worse over the long term.

 - If you suspect thyroid problems, assess the adrenals properly.